rjshap/AutoSharesAPI/user-guide/web-terminal/getting-started.md

 ---
-description: Opening an account in ETNA Trader
+description: Opening an account in AutoShares
 ---

 # Getting Started

 ### Registration Form

-The first step in getting started with ETNA Trader is to register as as new user.
+The first step in getting started with AutoShares is to register as as new user.
 In order to do that, quickly fill out out the following online form:

 ![](../../.gitbook/assets/screenshot-2020-03-19-at-16.57.06.png)